SWBennett06/EgressIntent/README.md

 An adaptation of the [OuiBounce](https://github.com/carlsednaoui/ouibounce) library from [Carl Sednaoui](http://carlsednaoui.com/about) and other contributors, it has diverged from the original library:
 * EgressIntent eschews the original library's style attribute modification of a given "modal" element on exit trigger, instead leaving the exact code to execute up to the developer.
-* EgressIntent allows the developer to specify an element to use as the bounds to be exited from, rather than being hardcoded to act on the `<body>` element.
-As such, OuiBounce's _sensitivity_ configuration option has been left out.

 ## Installation